leegonize/leegonize/README.md

 ### hello! my name is kayla a.k.a leegonize and:

 - 🔭 i’m currently working on creating discord bots and finishing school!
-- 🌱 i’m currently learning python and soon enough, javascript!
+- 🌱 i’m currently learning python, linux, coffeescript and soon enough, javascript + html!
-- 👯 i’m looking to collaborate on indie games when i'm more advance in my coding skills
+- 👯 i’m looking to collaborate on indie games and apps when i'm more advance in my coding skills
 - 🤔 i’m looking for help with calculus... it is not my strongest subject!
 - 💬 ask me about jojo's bizzare adventure; i'm big on anime
 - 📫 how to reach me: kayla@10ronline.com or leegonize#5796 on discord!